UjjayiniDas/ujjayinidas.github.io/_teaching/2021-chakda.md

 location: "West Bengal, India"
 ---

-I taught statistics to undergraduate students as their minors from {{page.start_year}} to {{page.end_year}}.
+I taught Statistics to undergraduate students as their minors from {{page.start_year}} to {{page.end_year}}.
 I covered topics like probability, regression analysis, design of experiment, time series analysis and statistical quality control.
 The teaching experience involved in-person and online sessions with the students, as well as preparing exams and grading them.